Humayra-Hayern/My-Portfolio/README.md

 I created a portfolio for myself containing different sections including an "about me", "contact me" and a section that contains links to my work.
 I utilised HTML and CSS for this project.

 # Appearance
+The image below displays the website's appearance and functionality.

 ![11](https://user-images.githubusercontent.com/95111780/177648798-e22bfcea-7085-4b62-8240-738eaefe9e91.PNG)

 # Link